 A haunting landscape.
 One you’ve likely seen many times whether you know it or not.
-And it's on the top of every page of this site.
+In fact, it's on the top of every page of this site.

-Monument Valley has set the scene for more Western movies than any other locale.
+Monument Valley has very likely set the scene for more old Western movies than any other locale.
 Quiet, empty, overpowering space and beauty.

-More properly known as Monument Valley Navajo Tribal Park, many people’s first view of this area was in a John Wayne/John Ford movie.
+More properly known as Monument Valley Navajo Tribal Park, many people’s first view of this area was in an old western.
+It was on full display in John Ford's 1964 epic ... and sad .... western Cheyenne Autumn starring Richard Widmark, Carroll Baker, Ricardo Montalban and Gilbert Roland among others.
 What an awesome place to make a movie.

-Stone hands saluting the landscape.
+Stone hands seem to be saluting the landscape.
 Relics of prehistoric sand dunes shaped by weather and erosion.